nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 6.
 CONNECTIONS UI will update to show the new contact at the top of the list using a `PinnedPersonCard` which shows a pin next the contact's name.

 Step 7.
 The user decides that the contact will no longer be frequently contacted and should be unpinned.
-User executres `unpin 2`.
+User executes `unpin 2` which unpins `person3` which is second in the list.

 Step 6.
 Contact's `Pin` attribute will change to indicate that the contact is not pinned.
 Contact will be moved behind other pinned contacts in `UniquePersonList`.